coda/packs-sdk/docs/tutorials/videos.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/z8J6kBxAod4" title="YouTube video player: Your team hub needs more photos of dogs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Adding two-way sync to your Packs
+_November 2023_

+Coda 4.0 included a new featured called two-way sync, that allows users to directly edit data in sync tables and push the changes back to the source.
+In this webinar Developer Advocate Eric Koleda will show you how use new parts of the Packs SDK to add two-way sync to your own Packs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jfFdBNfUta8" title="YouTube video player: Adding two-way sync to your Packs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [webinars]: https://coda.io/webinars